Roof Collapse Kills Eight At Serbia Train Station: Minister - UrduPoint

 Novi Sad, (APP - UrduPoint / Pakistan Point News - 1st Nov, 2024) At least eight people were killed Friday after part of an outdoor roof collapsed at a train station in the Serbian city of Novi Sad, the interior minister said.

-"Eight bodies have been recovered, eight people have died... two people are in hospital, one of whom is in critical condition," Interior Minister Ivica Dacic told reporters.
+"Eight bodies have been recovered, eight people have died," Interior Minister Ivica Dacic told a Serbian broadcaster.

+Vesna Turkulov -- the director of the clinical centre of Vojvodina -- told reporters that three people who had been pulled from the rubble were in a serious condition, two of whom were undergoing operations.

-The minister said rescuers were in contact with two people who were still trapped beneath the rubble.
+Earlier the interior minister said rescuers were working to free multiple people trapped beneath the wreckage of the roof.

+Cranes and excavators worked alongside emergency responders digging through the rubble to search for the survivors, according to an AFP photographer at the scene.

 "The operation is still ongoing and extremely challenging.
-Over 80 rescuers are involved, with the assistance of heavy machinery," he added.
+Over 80 rescuers are involved, with the assistance of heavy machinery," Dacic said Friday afternoon.

-Footage posted on social media showed several ambulances and fire engines at the scene.
-Two excavators could also be seen digging through the pile of rubble.
+The Serbian government said an official day of mourning would be held on Saturday, according to a statement published by the country's state broadcaster.

-The Blood Transfusion Institute in Novi sad called on residents to donate blood following the accident.
+The Blood Transfusion Institute in Novi sad also called on residents to donate blood following the accident.

 Serbia's Prime Minister Milos Vucevic vowed that authorities would investigate the cause of the accident.